-Saturday night I signed Katy and I up for an owl presentation and night hike at Chattahoochee River National Recreation Area.
+Saturday night I signed Katy and myself up for an owl presentation and night hike at Chattahoochee River National Recreation Area.
 The forecast was for rain all day and it held off until about 6 when it started up a light rain.
 The activity started at 6:30 so we headed on out there.
 We had also invited Katy’s Girl Scout friend Danica and her parents and brother.
-The schedule for the evening was an owl talk with an expert and an owl from the Chattahoochee Nature Center, a hike through the woods, a fire with marshmallow roasting and a second owl talk.
+The schedule for the evening was an owl talk with an expert and an owl from the Chattahoochee Nature Center (not part of the national park), a hike through the woods, a fire with marshmallow roasting and a second owl talk.
 Pretty straightforward.
 No one knew what was coming, though, or we might have all stayed home.

 The first talk was on a barred owl, one of the four owls native to Georgia.
 They live around water so there are lots around the river.
 This was a non-releasable owl living at the nature center and I can’t remember why it is that it can’t be released.

 The owl is called barred because of the striped pattern on its chest.
 Apparently scientists prefer bars to stripes.
 We learned that a barred owl doesn’t have many predators but they do sometimes get eaten by Great Horned Owls.
 Some kid asked if that was cannibalism and the lady said they were distinct enough species that it really wasn’t.
 She also said around here an owl is more likely to get hit by a car than anything else.

 Next up was a hike in the rain for anyone who wanted to brave it.
 One of the National Parks Services rangers led the hike.
 He said the area right where we were was cleared farm fields 35 years ago.
 It was 34 years ago that the area was made a national park and trees were planted then so now we have this nice little forest.